valerisuleo/testing-angular-app/README.md

 _Test a component with external resources (e.g. file system, database, api endpoints)._

-In `angular` terms that means testing a components along whit its templates.
+In `angular` terms that means testing a components along with its templates.

 We can't look at this `class` as a plain typescript class we need to look at it as angular `component` and It need to be tested into an angular environment.
 So we need to instruct angular to compile this class along with its template.